M.S. in Inclusive Adolescence Education Application Process

-The master's program in adolescence and special education operates on a rolling admissions basis.
-Applications are reviewed as they are received and admissions decisions are made within four weeks of receipt of a completed application.
+The master's program in inclusive adolescence education operates on a rolling admissions basis.
+Applications are reviewed as they are received.

 Contact the Office of Transfer and Graduate Admissions if you have questions about the application process.